Terry Robiskie: Miami Dolphins

 Shortly after being fired by the Browns, Robiskie was hired as the wide receivers coach for the Miami Dolphins.
 He was on the same Washington Redskins staff as former Dolphins head coach Cam Cameron from 1994 to 1996.

 Atlanta Falcons

 On January 26, 2008, Robiskie was hired by the Atlanta Falcons to be their wide receivers coach.
 He served in that capacity for eight seasons and was considered influential in the development of homegrown stars Julio Jones and Roddy White into legitimate offensive targets for Matt Ryan.
 Robiskie's contract with the Falcons was not renewed after the 2015 season.

 Tennessee Titans

-On January 18, 2016, Robiskie was hired by the Tennessee Titans to be their offensive coordinator.
+On January 18, 2016, Robiskie was hired by the Tennessee Titans to be their offensive coordinator under new head coach Mike Mularkey.
 His contract with the Titans was not renewed after the 2017 season.

 Buffalo Bills

 On February 14, 2018, Robiskie was hired by the Buffalo Bills to be their wide receivers coach.
 He was fired after one season on January 2, 2019.